You can now order your parking permits online. To order your parking permit please visit our online Parking Permit form.

 For the purpose of completion notices the 'owner' is defined as 'the person entitled to possession'.

 To ensure the accuracy of our completion notices, council inspectors may visit and review dwellings that are being built or altered.
 Evidence, such as photographs, may be obtained to enable us to make the correct decision.

 A property will be considered as being substantially complete when it meets the following criteria:

 A notice will be issued even if the following works have not been completed:

-What is needed to call a property complete for council tax purposes is different to what is needed from Building Control.
-This means that if the Building Control team say the property is not complete it does not necessarily stop the Council from serving a completion notice for Council Tax purposes.
+What is needed to call a property complete for Council Tax purposes is different from what is needed from Building Control.
+This means that if the Building Control team says the property is not complete it does not necessarily stop the council from serving a completion notice for Council Tax purposes.

 Their contact details are:

 You can, however, write to the council initially if you wish; please ensure you set out the reasons why you disagree with the date of completion.

 Once we have received your letter we may ask you for further information or we will advise you of our decision as soon as possible.
 A revised completion notice will be issued if necessary.

 However, if you still disagree with our decision, you still have sufficient time to appeal to the Valuation Tribunal .